Investigation underway into what may be Texas' first hunting fatality of the season

 We're told a young woman died after what may have been a hunting accident in the Padre Island area.

-Hunting is huge around the holidays with more than 1.2-million hunting licenses sold this season in Texas.
+Hunting is huge around the holidays with more than 1.2 million hunting licenses sold this season in Texas.
 Apparel, such as wearing bright orange, is just a small part of staying safe.

 "Every year in Texas we have around 10 to 15 accidents," explains Texas Parks and Wildlife Hunter Education Coordinator Steve Hall.

 In fact, we've had 12 people shot in dove hunting accidents in Texas since the season started in September 2024.
-Now two weeks into Deer Hunting Season and loved ones on social media are reporting that 23-year-old Registered Nurse Hailey Jasso was just shot and killed on a hunting trip in Kenedy County.
-Texas Parks and Wildlife confirms Texas Game Wardens responded, and now Texas Rangers are investigating.
+Now two weeks into deer hunting season and loved ones on social media are reporting that 23-year-old Registered Nurse Hailey Jasso was just shot and killed on a hunting trip in Kenedy County.

 In a different hunting accident, the Associated Press says singer Sundance Head is recovering after he was shot in his stomach in East Texas.